Fibroids

 How I can help

-I combine advanced pelvic ultrasound with fellowship-trained minimally invasive and open surgery to assess fibroids carefully and tailor treatment — whether your goal is symptom relief, preserving fertility, or both.
+I combine advanced pelvic ultrasound with fellowship-trained surgical expertise to assess fibroids carefully and tailor treatment to your needs.

 Advanced surgical care for fibroids